winter-yuki/kotlin-self-types/README.md

 }
 ```

-`Self` can reduce boilerplate on duplicating receiver type in the return position of function declaration.
-It seems more convenient then not to write return type when function actually returns something ([copy fun](https://github.com/Kotlin/KEEP/blob/master/notes/value-classes.md#abstracting-updates-into-functions)).
+`Self` can reduce boilerplate on a duplicating receiver type in the return position of function declaration.
+It seems more convenient than not to write a return type when a function actually returns something ([copy fun](https://github.com/Kotlin/KEEP/blob/master/notes/value-classes.md#abstracting-updates-into-functions)).

 ### Abstract factory pattern